LostArtefacts/TRX/docs/2-COMMANDS.md

 - `/vsync on`
   `/vsync off`
-  Turns vertical sync on or off (TR1 only).
+  Turns vertical sync on or off.
 For the smooth freaks among us.

 - `/fps`
   `/fps {num}`